Friday, March 19, 2010 | Follow Us:

 Films, brew, and festivals

-The Wealthy Street Theatre is one of the more unique cultural gems in East Hills.
+Wealthy Theatre is one of the more unique cultural gems in East Hills.
 Originally built in 1911, the theatre for decades served as the epicenter of the neighborhood.
-In the 1920’s people came by foot and car to see Charlie Chaplin and Frederico Fellini films.
+In the 1920's people came by foot and car to see Charlie Chaplin and Frederico Fellini films.
 Reopened in 1998 as a community arts center, the theatre hosts musical and film events, with a strong emphasis on documentary programs.

 “The East Hills area continues to grow,” says K.C.
 Caliendo, a member of the East Hills Council of Neighbors.
 “If people are looking to secure a home or business in the neighborhood I strongly encourage them to stop by the neighborhood association office to see which of the many unique areas are a good fit.”